Frequently asked questions

 Using quarry sand for the first phase of the mass replenishment will ensure that large volumes of sand are delivered to West Beach before the end of 2021 while investigation of other potential sand sources continues.

-Prior to this sand will be moved from Semaphore to West Beach commencing in May 2021.
+Prior to this sand has been moved from Semaphore to West Beach.

 Sand from outside of Adelaide’s metropolitan beach system – or ‘external sand’ is needed because there is a limited amount of sand in Adelaide’s beach system.
 This is because sand has been ‘locked up’ by building on top of the natural dune systems.